IndexThePlanet/Logan/Unitigs.md

 Any 31-mer that occurs more than twice in the original SRA reads of an accession will appear in the unitigs.
 Conversely, any 31-mer in the unitigs is also present somewhere in the SRA reads of the accession.

-The reported mean abundance `ka:i:xxx` in the header of the unitigs is an approximation of how many reads each k-mer of that sequence occurs, on average.
+The reported mean abundance `ka:f:xxx` in the header of the unitigs is an approximation of how many reads each k-mer of that sequence occurs, on average.
 It is the product of two approximations: 1) Cuttlefish2 records abundances for k+1-mers and not k-mers, hence the abundance of a k-mer was obtained by summing all the abundances of the k+1-mers it appears in, then divided by two.
 2) To save memory during Cuttlefish2, small abundances of k-mers were accurate within 5% error, and large abundances were capped at 50,000.
 This means that all abundances larger than 50,000 will be reported to be equal to 50,000.
 More information on the discretization scheme are [here](https://github.com/GATB/gatb-core/blob/b1a27642f873904838bef1b7d9224acdfb0c78fa/gatb-core/src/gatb/tools/collections/impl/MapMPHF.hpp#L84).